vikkumar2021/Cryptopunks/README.md

 # Description

-The Cryptopunks application allows users to train and test a model for recommending buying, selling, or holding Bitcoin cryptocurrency.
-The variables user in training the model include the following:
+The Cryptopunks application allows users to train and test a Q-learning or Grid Search model for recommending buying, selling, or holding Bitcoin cryptocurrency.
+The user inputs for the model (such as the lookback windows for moving averages) include parameters that calculate the following variables that are then used to train and test the model:
 - Average Twitter Sentiment (obtained using the pre-trained [NLTK Vader Sentiment Analyzer](https://www.nltk.org/api/nltk.sentiment.html) on 4 GB of tweets about Bitcoin from 2014 to 2019)
 - Simple Moving Average (SMA)
 - Bollinger Bands